 For more detailed feeding and sleeping schedules by age, you can have a look here.

-When Should you Get Worried?
+Refusing the bottle: When Should you be Worried?

 While the tips below are all good tips that you can try to get your baby to start feeding from the bottle again, there are some signs that you should look out for to make sure your baby is not losing too much fluid, and that should prompt you to seek medical attention straight away.
 These are the following: